streuselcake/jslab/webserver-express/generated/readme.md

 #### Step 4

-Generate the webapp (name it, e.g. express-gen).
+Generate and name the webapp with the commands below.
 Note that the cli-command depends on the current path of the prompt.

         #create app with pug as template engine (cli current folder is parent folder)